shangzixie/LeetCode_Java/Prefix_Sum/Maximum_Product_Subarray/readme.md

 * `Intuition`: prefix Product
 * `Key Points`: There are positive, negtive, zero number.
 So we need consider the 3 situations.
 * `Algorithm`:

-if prefix Product is positive:
+1. if prefix Product is positive:

 `max product = positve prefix Product / min positive prefix Product`

-or

-if prefix product is negtive:
+2. if prefix product is negtive:

 `max product = negtive prefix Product / max negtive prefix Product`

-if current is zero:
+3. if current is zero:

 all variable Will be initialized.